Martha Sharp Joukowsky: Academic career

 Martha Sharp Joukowsky was also elected as President (1989-1993) of the Archaeological Institute of America and was Trustee for the American University of Beirut, Lebanon.
-She also serves as Trustee Emerita of Brown University.
+She also served as Trustee Emerita of Brown University.

 Personal life

 Artemis A. W. Joukowsky, her husband, was chancellor of Brown University (1997–98) and together they created the Artemis A.W. and Martha Sharp Joukowsky Institute for Archaeology and the Ancient World at Brown University in 2004; the institute was first directed by Susan Alcock, who was succeeded in the post by Peter van Dommelen.

+Joukowsky died on January 7, 2022, at the age of 85.